sarthakjdev/wapi.go/.github/COMMIT_CONVENTION.md

 # 📘 Commit and Branch Conventions

-At `wapi.js`, we follow a strict set of conventions for commit messages and branch names to ensure that our repository stays organized, and our commit history remains crystal clear.
+At `wapi.go`, we follow a strict set of conventions for commit messages and branch names to ensure that our repository stays organized, and our commit history remains crystal clear.
 Here's a guide on our conventions:

 ---